-- 1. FCU_CONFIG_RSTN must be held low, and cannot glitch during device power-up.
-All other input pins need only be stable when i config rstn is ready to be released after power-up. - 2.
-Refer to the FCU CPU CSN Behavior and Implementation Details section of the user guide for details. - 3.
+Pin Name Direction Usage FCU_CPU_DQ_VALID Output Active-high control bit to indicate to the CPU the clock cycles when the CPU_DQ bus has valid read-back data.
+Synchronous to FCU_CPU_CLK.
+Table Notes FCU_CONFIG_RSTN must b ready to be released after pov and cannot glitch during device power-up.
+All other input pins need only be stable when i_config_rstn is 2.
+Refer to the FCU_CPU_CSN Behavior and Implementation Details section of the user guide for details.
 All configuration status related output signals are driven from registers.
-The reset value for these registers is '0', and the transition from '0' to '1' is glitch free after reset de-assertion and when reaching the appropriate FCU states. - 4.
-Refer to the Power-Up and Configuration Sequence section of the user guide for details. - 5.
-FCU_CPU_CLK can either start with a rising or falling edge. - 6.
-This output is an open-drain signal.
+The reset value for these registers is '0', and the transition from '0' to '1' olitch free after reset de-assertion and when reaching the appropriate FCU states.
+4. Refer to the Power-Up and Configuration Sequence section of the user guide for details.
+5. FCU_CPU_CLK can either start with a rising or falling edge.
+6. This output is an open-drain signal.
 In the default mode of operation, it is recommended that this signal be connected to an LED as an indicator on the board.
-In this case, use an external 10 k Ω ±5% pull-up resistor to 3.3V and drive a 1 k Ω resistor to the input of a FET to turn on the LED.
-If LED usage is not desired, this signal must be pulled-up to 1.8V (FCU_CB_VDDIO) instead using the same 10 k Ω pull-up resistor.
+In this case, use an external 10 kΩ ±5% pull-up resistor to 3.3V and drive a 1 kΩ resistor to the input of a FET to turn on the LED.
+If LED usage is not desired, this signal must be pulled-up to 1.8V (FCU_CB_VDDIO) instead using the same 10 kΩ pull-up resistor.
+The IO standard on this is SSTL-18 and recommended minimum pull-up impedance is 68Ω.